jonathannen/jonathannen.github.io/_posts/2013-07-07-license-your-gems.markdown

 To satisfy my curiosity I did a quick poll of gems registered with [https://rubygems.org/](https://rubygems.org/).
 The [gemspec standard](http://docs.rubygems.org/read/chapter/20) provides for specifying one or more licenses, but it's optional and only has limited use[^1].

-Of the ~51,000 gems listed on Rubygems only 3,700 have a license defined in the gemspec[^2].
+Of the ~51,000 gems listed on RubyGems only 3,700 have a license defined in the gemspec[^2].
 That's just 6%.
 That's not great for drawing any conclusions.
 The better news is that this 6% represents 40% of total downloads.

 The next issue is the license field is free form.
 So it's perfectly valid to specify 'BSD'[^3] as opposed to 'BSD-2-Clause'.
 This leads to some ambiguity.